rainerb16/rainerb16/README.md

 - 😄  Pronouns: They/Them

 - 🔭  I’m currently working on: My Full Stack Dev program!
-I'd like to learn CC# in the future and dip into Game Development.
+I'd like to learn C# and dip into Game Development in the future.

 - 💻  I have experience with: HTML5, CSS, Sass, JavaScript, Python, Google Cloud Technology, Git, Asana and Figma.